AdobeDocs/experience-manager-65.pt-BR/help/assets/image-sets.md

 1. Adicione predefinições [do Visualizador do conjunto de](/help/assets/managing-viewer-presets.md)imagens, conforme necessário.

    Os administradores podem criar ou modificar predefinições do visualizador do conjunto de imagens.
-To see your image set with a viewer preset, select the image set, and in the left-rail drop-down menu, select **[!UICONTROL Viewers]**.
+To see your image set with a viewer preset, select the image set, and in the left-rail drop-down menu, select **[!UICONTROL Viewers.]**

    Consulte **[!UICONTROL Ferramentas > Ativos > Predefinições]** do visualizador para criar ou editar predefinições do visualizador.